Hypergeometric Functions over Finite Fields: Galois Representation Interpretation

 Thus we can define $_{2}{\mathbb P}_{1} \left[ \begin{smallmatrix}A_r &B_r \\&C_r \end{smallmatrix}; \l; q^r \right]$ accordingly.
 Using the perspective of twisted Jacobi sums \cite{AS1,AS2}, the generating function is also a rational function, which is originally due to Dwork.

-In view of Theorem \ref{thm:WIN3a} and the Weil conjectures (proved by Deligne) for local zeta functions of smooth curves (cf. \cite[\S11.3]{IR}), we know for $a,b,c\in \Q$ and $a,b,c-a,c-b\notin \Q$, the corresponding Galois representation $\sigma_{\l,\ell}$ is pure and at each unramified prime ideal $\fp$ and $\l\neq 0,1 \pmod{\fp}$, the function where $H_\fp(T)$ is the characteristic polynomial of the arithmetic Frobenius $\text{Frob}_\fp$ under $\sigma_{\l,\ell}$, as in \eqref{eq:Hp}.
+In view of Theorem \ref{thm:WIN3a} and the third \bk Weil conjecture (proved by Deligne) for local zeta functions of smooth curves (cf. \cite[\S11.3]{IR}), we know for $a,b,c\in \Q$ and $a,b,c-a,c-b\notin \Z$, the corresponding Galois representation $\sigma_{\l,\ell}$ is pure and at each unramified prime ideal $\fp$ and $\l\neq 0,1 \pmod{\fp}$, the function where $H_\fp(T)$ is the characteristic polynomial of the Frobenius $\text{Frob}_\fp$ under $\sigma_{\l,\ell}$, as in \eqref{eq:Hp}.
 Thus it is a polynomial with two roots of the same absolute value $1/\sqrt{q}$.